aaaaaa123456789/gb-debug-information/debuginfo.md

   In the interest of keeping the specification as generic as possible, the process or program that generates a debug information file is called the "generator", and the process or program that takes such a file and processes it in any manner is called the "consumer".
+* The document does not assume that its implementations will be written in any specific programming language.
+  Therefore, names of components (such as block types, fields of structures or values in enumerations) are always given as simple English words or phrases, not as syntactically valid identifiers for some programming language.
+  Implementations are encouraged to define identifiers that are as similar to the names given in the document as possible, abbreviating them as needed.
 * The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY" and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][rfc2119] when, and only when, they appear in all capitals, as shown here.